rlindner/node-red-contrib-sma-webconnect/README.md

 ## Configure

-Configure the IP adress, user group and password in the node properties
+Configure the IP address, user group and password in the node properties

 ![Node properties](node-properties.png)